 Working with and for care home staff during a pandemic

-When Covid-19 hit care homes there was no guidance on how to care for older people in long term care.
-It was as if the sector was hiding in plain sight.
+When Covid-19 hit care homes there was no guidance on how to care for older people in long-term care during a pandemic.

 A quick overview of the questions highlighted the context specific challenges being faced.